Would love your thoughts, please comment at the end of the post!

 4. Ulcers/Blood Clots

-In rare cases, gastric bypass patients may also experience ulcers in the stomach or the intestinal lining, as well blood clots in the lungs or legs.
+In rare cases, gastric bypass patients may also experience ulcers in the stomach or the intestinal lining, as well as blood clots in the lungs or legs.

 - Ulcers in the stomach or the small intestine can be cured by antibiotics.